supercollider/supercollider.github.io/community.md

 > Please respect our [Code of Conduct](https://github.com/supercollider/supercollider/blob/develop/CODE_OF_CONDUCT.md) in all SuperCollider affiliated communities

+## Main communities

+These communities are managed and moderated by a team that works closely with the development team and is also used for all official communications such as new releases.

 [sccode.org](https:://sccode.org) | The forum - this is the as _official_ as it gets in regards to SuperCollider community.
 It also offers multiple chat channels once you are registered.
-[sccode.org](https://sccode.org) | Share SuperCollider code snippets
+[sccode.org](https://sccode.org) | A community around sharing SuperCollider code snippets [github.com/supercollider](https://github.com/supercollider) | GitHub organization where SuperCollider is developed

+## Other communities

+Owned and managed by people in the community.

 [scsynth.slack.com](https://scsynth.slack.com) | The SuperCollider Slack channel
-[Discord server](https://discord.gg/PVUmDyx7p8) | Discord channel about SuperCollider [github.com/supercollider](https://github.com/supercollider) | GitHub organization where SuperCollider is developed
+[Discord server](https://discord.gg/PVUmDyx7p8) | Discord channel about SuperCollider

 ## Facebook groups